Canon EF 24-85mm f/3.5-4.5 USM - Review / Lab Test Report - Analysis

 Page 2 of 2

-The lens shows some very strong barrel distortions at 24mm changing
+The lens shows some very strong barrel distortion at 24mm changing

-to slight pincushion distortions at 50mm and 85mm.
+to slight pincushion distortion at 50mm and 85mm.

 As usual you should probably expect more distortions towards closer focus distances.